offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

 `{bm} /(Kinds\/Configuration Map)_TOPIC/`

-A configuration map is a type of resource comprised of key-value pairs intended to configure the main application of a container (or many containers).
+A configuration map is a set of key-value pairs intended to configure the main application of a container (or many containers).
 By decoupling configurations from the containers themselves, the same configuration map (or parts of it) could be used to configure multiple containers within Kubernetes.

 ```{seealso}
 Kinds/Secret_TOPIC (Do **NOT** use config maps for storing secrets such as tokens, certificates, or password).